 Many people cut their toenails too short while others cut them in a curved line, creating room for infection.

 Some people have small toes that do not have room to accommodate any growth of the nail.
-In addition to that if one has thick and curved nails, it will also cause someone to have an ingrown toenail.
+In addition to that, it will also cause someone to have an ingrown toenail if one has thick and curved nails.

-It is advisable for those with small toenails to ensure they cut their toes well using the right tools to avoid infection.
+Those with small toenails should ensure they cut their toes well using the right tools to avoid infection.

 If one suffers from an injury in the toes, it would likely cause one to suffer from an ingrown toenail.

-In many instances is when the nail gets hit by an object either when running or in the course of conducting activities which will cause an ingrown.
+In many instances, the nail gets hit by an object either when running or in the course of conducting activities that will cause an ingrown.

 Walk with closed shoes to avoid such injuries.